Responsible Gun Ownership

 Gun Owner Safety Training

 States should require a person to complete safety training prior to purchasing a gun or carrying a gun in public.
-Training ensures that gun owners are educated on the responsible practices for handling and using firearms, storing them securely at home, as well as carrying guns in public.
+Training ensures that gun owners are educated on the responsible practices for handling and using firearms, storing them securely at home and in vehicles, as well as carrying guns in public.

 -